Carlbrr/EFCore_mini/README.md

 This project is simply iterating through various elements in Dotnet (but not exclusively Dotnet specfic practices).
-Nothing fancy or usable is meant to come from this, just a bit of practice before an interview :P
+Nothing fancy or usable is meant to come from this, just a bit of practice before an interview :P obs. everything is "logged" in the Issues tab on Github with notes, examples, and other "thought" I had throughout this little project.

 This includes:

 - Conceptual ER diagram